duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

   absolute;bottom: 10px;`.
 This
   [question](http://stackoverflow.com/questions/17656623/position-absolute-scrolling)
   explains why outer need to be relative.
-* use `vertical-align: baseline` for image to be on same bootom as other elements
 * use `mouseenter` instead `mouseover` (which will retrigger on inner elements).
 * use relative units instead of absolute
   <http://www.w3schools.com/cssref/css_units.asp>, for example header `h1 {